Geometric models for algebraic suspensions: Introduction

 \begin{remintro} Theorem~\ref{thmintro:main} can be viewed as a refinement and extension of the technique conceived in \cite{AsokDoranFasel}.
 In that paper, an inductive argument was used to show that the smooth affine quadric hypersurface $\op{Q}_{2n}$ defined by the equation $\sum_{i=1}^n x_iy_i = z(1-z)$ has the motivic homotopy type of the motivic sphere $S^i \sma \gm{\sma i}$ \cite[Theorem 2]{AsokDoranFasel}.
 In retrospect, this smooth affine quadric is itself an iterated deformation space. \end{remintro}

 Construction~\ref{construction:parameterizeddeformations} gives a generalization of the deformation to the normal cone construction.
-Loosely speaking, this construction allows us to specify a degeneration locus $Z$ in a suitable parameter space $W$ and then construct a morphism whose degeneration locus is precisely $Z$ with control over the fibers over $Z$.
+Loosely speaking, this construction lets us specify a degeneration locus $Z$ in a suitable parameter space $W$ and then construct a morphism whose degeneration locus is precisely $Z$ with control over the fibers over $Z$.
 Proposition~\ref{prop:smoothnessofparameterizeddeformationspaces} explains the relevant technical hypotheses that we will use to construct generic $\aone$-weak equivalences.
 One reason for making Construction~\ref{construction:parameterizeddeformations} in such generality is that we obtain a plethora of smooth scheme models of a given $\aone$-homotopy type.
 This flexibility allows us to encompass a large class of examples in affine algebraic geometry.
 Indeed, the problem of distinguishing isomorphism classes of smooth affine schemes within a given $\aone$-homotopy type contains many classical problems in affine algebraic geometry and the examples we construct.

 The remainder of this note is then devoted to constructing several classes of examples.
 First, we generalize the results of \cite{AsokDoranFasel} in two ways: a) we construct new examples of highly $\aone$-connected hypersurfaces by producing and analyzing a variation on Danielewski's construction; for example, we construct many examples of $\aone$-$(n-1)$-connected smooth affine $2n$-folds, b) we build new examples of strictly quasi-affine $\aone$-contractible smooth schemes.
 The problem of classifying $\aone$-$(n-1)$-connected smooth affine $2n$-folds is reminiscent of (a non-compact version of) that studied for manifolds by C.T.C.\ Wall in \cite{Wall}.
+Finally, we give examples to show that varieties that are not $\aone$-contractible can become so after $\pone$-suspension; these results provide evidence supporting \cite[Conjecture 14]{AsokOstvaer}.